draumaz/savesys/README.md

 # Functions

-**save_generation()** is used to generate the save file.
+- The generator is used to generate the save file.
 Save name and length are fully configurable.

-**save_exists()** checks to see if the file exists and generates one if not.
+- The existence checker checks to see if the file exists and generates one if not.

-**save_reader()** scans the file and returns numbers from the lines into an array. *You will need to adjust the array count to match your variables, view the documentation appropriate for your language of choice for more information.*
+- The reader scans the file and returns numbers from the lines into an array. *You will need to adjust the array count to match your variables, view the documentation appropriate for your language of choice for more information.*

-**save_writer(line, num)** scans the line and new number you pass in, and writes to the file accordingly.
+- The writer scans the line and new number you pass in, and writes to the file accordingly.

 # Install